Qualytics/userguide/docs/settings/security/security-page.md

   ![Screenshot](../../assets/security/security-tab-light.png#only-light)
   ![Screenshot](../../assets/security/security-tab-dark.png#only-dark)

-## Qualytics Supported roles
+## Qualytics Supported Roles

-* The Qualytics Application supports 2 types of roles: `Admin` and `Member`.
+The Qualytics Application supports 2 types of roles: `Admin` and `Member`.

 * An `Admin` user has full access to everything in the system and can manage datastores, teams, and users.
 This means that an `Admin` has the ability to access everything in the application, as well as manage user accounts and team permissions.

 * On the other hand, a `Member` user has limited access to the system depending on the `Team` the user belongs to.

 ## Qualytics Supported permissions